jimbobbennett/smart-garden-ornaments/architecture-guides/how-the-mesh-network-works.md

   * If the last time was less than 9 minutes ago, the message is ignored.
 Messages are only sent every 10 minutes, so anything less than this is a message bouncing around the network
   * If the last time is more than 9 minutes ago, the message is forwarded on, and the device time is stored

 There isn't a clock as such in a micro:bit - you can't get the current real world time.
 Instead each micro:bit has a running time, and this is the number of milliseconds that the micro:bit has been running since it was last powered up.
-This is fine to use to check message times as the mesh doesn't care what the actual time was that the message was sent, just if it's within 9 minutes of now, with now being the time since the micro:bit was powered on.
+This is fine to use to check message times as the mesh doesn't care what the actual time was that the message was sent, just if it's within 9 minutes of *now*, with *now* being the number of seconds since the micro:bit was powered on.

 ### Flood control in the Hub